What Donald Trump taught us about ourselves

 And that was Trump's idea of subtlety.

-More often, the Republican presidential nominee, openly dismissed any pretense of respect for some very basic pluralistic ideals.
+More often, the Republican presidential nominee openly dismissed any pretense of respect for some very basic pluralistic ideals.
 Mexicans were "rapists" and Muslims weren't doing enough to police the would-be terrorists in their communities.

 He attacked women in sexist terms and strained to condemn anti-Semitic behavior by his more radical supporters.